Essential financial English vocabulary exercise part 2

 Close

-13. A verb that means 'pay back' the money you have borrowed in a loan, is
+A verb that means 'pay back' the money you have borrowed from a person or a bank, is

 Repay: